radiohound/PicoTrack/README.md

 I have used plenty of LightTracker 1.1 433MHz open source code, as well as some example code from different libraries.

-( Update: I was able to port the complete code from LightTracker 1.1 433MHz .
+( Update: I was able to port the complete code from LightTracker 1.1 433MHz for the E77 module.
 That code is located here: https://github.com/radiohound/Pico_Lora_APRS )